LukeHenry04/cse15l-lab-reports/Week1_Lab_Report.md

 ![Screenshot of VS Code Terminal](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/VS_CodeTerminal.png)

 ## Remotely Connecting
 In order to remotely connect on Windows, you will need to install git.
-You can download it [here](https://gitforwindows.org/) and run the installer.
+You can download it [here](https://gitforwindows.org/), then run the installer.

 Once git is installed, open the Visual Studio Code terminal and open a **git bash** terminal using the dropdown menu next to the '**+**' icon (see image below):